bigthyme/Scribblers/README.md

 =========
 Currently Deployed at: http://scribblers.herokuapp.com/

 This project utilizes the HTML5 [getUserMedia API] to manipulate the Canvas.
+Our team has implemented an algorithm that detects green hsl values whether in video streams or image files and allows the user to alter the given data in real-time.

-  - Currently the project is scoped to a single player game that will draw finger motion on a white board.
+  - Currently the project is scoped to a single player game that will draw the controller's motion on any given html element.
     - Version 0.6
   - There will potentially be a lobbying system that will delegate multi-player games in the next version.
     - Version 0.8